sourcecaster/connectme/README.md

         onDisconnect: (ConnectMeClient client) {
             print('${client.headers.host} disconnected.');
         },
-    );
+        type: ConnectMeType.ws, // by default, means using WebSocket server, can be also pure TCP );

-    // Listen for a String message and send reverse string back to client. server.listen<String>((String message, ConnectMeClient client) {
+    // Listen for a String message and send reverse string back to client.
+    // (Note: it will not work with TCP server since all Strings are sent as Uint8List) server.listen<String>((String message, ConnectMeClient client) {
         client.send(message.split('').reversed.join(''));
     });